saltyorg/docs/docs/reference/accounts.md

 - `/srv/git/saltbox/settings.yml`
 - `/srv/git/saltbox/adv_settings.yml`

+IMPORTANT: If you make changes to values in these files, you will have to run the relevant role[s] to make them take effect.
+For example, if you change traefik-related settings, you will need to rerun the traefik tag for them to take effect.
+The only thing that looks at these settings files is the Ansible script.

 ## Options in accounts.yml

 **Note**: There must always be a space between the key and the value in YAML files.  `key: value` NOT `key:value`